January 25, 2018

 After circling George’s Bank for weeks and a total voyage of 33 days all around the Gulf of Maine, perhaps the students’ interest and passion for the project helped in this interesting tale of recovery!

 This boat has air and water temperature sensors.
 To access the data directly, click here.
-To see the sensor data on a map:

 Every year the Global STEM Center (a Massachusetts based non-profit), brings exciting STEM projects to schools in collaboration with other nonprofits, STEM corporations, college/universities and government agencies.
 The collaboration plans with Educational Passages have been developing over the last 4-5 years – and finally, this academic year (2017-2018) it was launched!
 Many THANKS to the enthusiastic support from Cassie Stymiest, passionate science teachers from Northampton Kate Parrott and Jacob Masenior, and a strong support from the Superintendent Dr. Provost, all wonderful students and the NPS team!